dborth/snes9xgx/README.md

 Artwork, covers or screenshots will be displayed on the main menu when each game is selected.
 Select which type to display on the menu by going to Settings > Menu > Preview Image.
-Each image resides in the respectively named folder at SD:/snes9x/*.
-They shall be named exactly as the rom and formatted as 316x224px PNG with a 32bit depth.
+Each image resides in the respectively named folder (eg: sd:/snes9xgx/covers).
+They should be a PNG named exactly the same as as the rom and sized no more than 640px by 480px.
+Recommendend format is 316px x 224px PNG with a 32bit depth.

 ### NETWORK